thatsmytrunks/love3custom/docs/README.md

-[Here](objectlist.md)'s where you can find [a list of just about every object](objectlist.md) in the game. p_solid is a solid object that the player can walk on
+[Here](objectlist.md)'s where you can find [a list of just about every object](objectlist.md) in the game.

+The main objects in the game are the following:
+- p_solid is a solid object that the player can walk on
-p_death will kill the player
+- p_death will kill the player

-p_bouncer will bounce the player, with the variables exthSpeed and extvSpeed (horizontal and vertical speed)
+- p_bouncer will bounce the player, with the variables `exthSpeed` and `extvSpeed` (horizontal and vertical speed)

-Note:

-• Many objects have other objects that they require and will definitely crash the game.
+## Important Note
 • If you have an invalid JSON file in any of your folders, it will likely crash the game every time you go to the level select menu.
 You can validate your JSON file by going to https://jsonlint.com/